Henry Winfield Haldeman

-Henry Winfield Haldeman (June 21, 1848 – March 20, 1905), familiarly known as Harry Haldeman, was a banker, physician and two-term mayor of Girard, Kansas, in the late 19th century.
+Henry Winfield Haldeman (June 21, 1848 – March 20, 1905), familiarly known as Harry Haldeman, was an American banker, physician and two-term mayor of Girard, Kansas, in the late 19th century.
 He was the husband and stepbrother of banker Alice Haldeman, stepbrother of social reformer Jane Addams, father of radical publisher Marcet Haldeman-Julius.
 He suffered throughout his life from poor health aggravated by alcoholism.

 Early life and education

 Harries vulnerable point is his—sympathies.... but he is one of those strange natures—who would rather labour to conseal a feeling—than to show it by demonstrations as most people do.